 1.4.3.2.
 Review Criteria.
-In order to substantiate and justify follow-on JCIDS (or non-JCIDS) requirements development activities, the CBA/study needs to address the following issues:
+To substantiate and justify follow-on JCIDS or non-JCIDS requirements development activities, the CBA/study needs to address the following issues:

-• Study Sponsor/Lead must be certified as RMCT Level B (or higher).
+- Study Sponsor/Lead must be certified as RMCT Level B (or higher). - CBA/study activity and Final Report involved direct assistance from AF/A5DY-OAS. - Identification and prioritization of gaps and the degree of gap closure needed (all, or partial) and recommendations regarding which gaps may not need to be addressed at this time. - Rough estimation of the degree to which each gap could potentially be mitigated changes to Tactics, Techniques and Procedures (TTPs). - Rough estimation of the degree to which each gap could potentially be mitigated with changes in Doctrine, Organization, Training, materiel, Leadership and Education, Personnel, Facilities, and Policy (DOTmLPF-P) rather than pursuing a new "Big M" developmental materiel solution.
+This should include recommendations concerning any Joint DOTmLPF-P Change Recommendations (DCR) or AF-only DCRs that should be developed. - Recommendations about whether buying additional quantities of a previously fielded system would mitigate the gap.
+This should include recommendations concerning any Joint DCRs or AF-only DCRs that should be developed. - Recommendations about whether Science and Technology investments would be needed prior to initiation of any acquisition activities and concepts must be technically feasible within likely programmatic limits. - Recommendations as to which gaps could be mitigated by making changes to ongoing acquisition efforts, and which ones may require a new materiel solution and should be included in an Initial Capabilities Document (ICD), Middle Tier of Acquisition (MTA) requirements document, or Rapid Software development effort. - Identification of the key values and the trade space analysis that define the key values. - Identification of the ROM cost estimates for each of the identified potential solutions.

-- CBA/study activity and Final Report involved direct assistance from AF/A5DY-OAS. - Identification and prioritization of gaps and the degree of gap closure needed (all, or only partial) and recommendations regarding which gaps may not need to be addressed at this time (i.e. which gap areas are already at an acceptable levels of risk). - Rough estimation of the degree to which each gap could potentially be mitigated by recommendations concerning the changes to Tactics, Techniques and Procedures (TTPs). - Rough estimation of the degree to which each gap could potentially be mitigated with changes in DOTmLPF-P (non-materiel or non-developmental materiel solutions) rather than pursuing a new "Big M" developmental materiel solution.
-This should include recommendations concerning any Joint DCRs or AF-only DCRs that should be developed. - Recommendations about whether buying additional quantities of a previously fielded system would mitigate the gap.
-This should include recommendations concerning any Joint DCRs or AF-only DCRs that should be developed. - Recommendations about whether S&T investments would be needed prior to initiation of any acquisition activities and concepts must be technically feasible within likely programmatic limits. - Recommendations as to which gaps could be mitigated by making changes to ongoing acquisition efforts, and which ones may require a new materiel solution and should be included in an ICD, Middle Tier of Acquisition (MTA) requirements document, or Rapid SW development effort. - Identification of the key values and the trade space analysis that define the key values. - Identification of the rough order of magnitude (ROM) cost estimates for each of the identified potential solutions (non-materiel or materiel). - Identification of potential system dependencies on enabling capabilities, data and efforts (e.g. Intelligence Community data, infrastructure, sustainment, etc.). - Identification and scope of additional information/analysis needed prior to initiation of any acquisition activities; to include ICD development or MDD request.
+- Identification of potential system dependencies on enabling capabilities, data and efforts such as Intelligence Community data, infrastructure, sustainment, etc. - Identification and scope of additional information/analysis needed prior to initiation of any acquisition activities; to include ICD development or Materiel Development Decision (MDD) request.

 1.4.4.
 Completion/Exit Criteria for the CBA/study Final Report.
-A copy of the CBA/study Final Report (or study termination notice) reviewed by the AFGK and approved by the AF/A5D (or higher) and a Capability Development Guidance Memo (CDGM) that specifies in writing the decision and/or recommendations for a way ahead/COA selection are disseminated to the appropriate stakeholders and archived in IRSS.
+A copy of the CBA/study Final Report reviewed by the AFGK and approved by the AF/A5D and a CDGM that specifies in writing the decision and/or recommendations for a way ahead/COA selection are disseminated to the appropriate stakeholders and archived in IRSS.

-• The Sponsor POC submits the final version of the report (including any required edits) via IRSS and AF/A5DR submits a copy to the Joint Staff for archiving in the KM/DS Studies Repository.
+The Sponsor POC submits the final version of the report via IRSS.
+AF/A5DR submits a copy to the Joint Staff for archiving in the KM/DS Studies Repository.

 1.4.4.1.
 CBA/study outcomes and course(s) of action.
-The review of the CBA Final Report informs senior leader decisions in various AF processes (SPPBE, JCIDS, Acquisition, etc.) as to the course of action being pursued to address the results based on operational risk, affordability and numerous other factors.
-Potential outcomes may include (but are not limited to) any of the following:
+The review of the CBA Final Report informs senior leader decisions in various AF processes as to the course of action being pursued to address the results based on operational risk, affordability, and numerous other factors.
+Potential outcomes may include, but are not limited to, any of the following: